-A full day visit to Soweto with TALK Tourism is your opportunity not only to learn about the history of Soweto, but also to engage in a two-way cultural exchange, discovering some of the fundamental concepts of urban African life as it develops in the 21st Century, and sharing something of your own culture and way of life with your hosts.
+A full day visit to Soweto with Phaphama is your opportunity to learn about the history of Soweto and engage in a two-way cultural exchange, experiencing urban African life in the 21st Century and sharing something of your own culture and way of life with your hosts.

 A Full Day SOWETO VISIT includes the following:

-- In the morning: Visiting sites of historical and heritage significance
+- Visiting sites of historical significance and cultural heritage

 Lunch with a Soweto family

-You will join a family in Soweto for a delicious home-cooked African meal of iphalishi (maize porridge), ikabishi (cabbage), ithanga (pumpkin), umleqwa (home prepared chicken), umngqusho (samp and beans).
-Visitors will be encouraged to eat with their hands in true African style.
+You will join a family in Soweto for a delicious home-cooked African meal of iphalishi (maize porridge), ikabishi (cabbage), ithanga (pumpkin) and umleqwa (home prepared chicken).
+Everyone has fun eating with their hands in true African style.

-Family members, neighbours and language helpers from the TALK project will explore with you various aspects of urban living.
+Family members and neighbours of the Phaphama host will explore with you various aspects of urban living.

 Through discussion and role-play, you will experience: